fsvreddit/evasion-guard/README.md

 ## Change log

+### v1.3.3

+* Fix bug preventing app from working after Reddit changed how ban evasion log entries are retrieved from the Dev Platform
+* App now only acts on Higher Accuracy ban evasion detections.

 ### v1.3.2

 * Fixed bug where the "remove" action type was only working where the "ban" option was enabled